 Spanish Clay Tiles – Characteristics, Advantages, & Disadvantages

 The practice of using clay tile as a roofing material has been around for centuries, with some uses dating back to China as early as 10,000 B.C.
 Using clay roof tiles eventually spread throughout Asia and Europe, where new styles and advanced options became available (including what would eventually be coined as “Spanish tiles”).
-This building material finally made its way to America during colonization in the 17th century and continues to be used as a roofing material to this day.
+This building material finally made its way to America during colonization in the 17th century and is still used as a roofing material.

 Advantages of Spanish Clay Tiles

-Specific architectural look – The overall “look” of your property (and neighborhood) is a variable that you should consider.
-Specifically, Spanish tiles can tend to stand out with its terra cotta, brown earth tones, and rustic reds type of color palette.
-You’ll notice that the majority of buildings with Spanish clay tiles are concentrated in some areas of the United States.
+Specific architectural look – The overall “look” of your property (and neighborhood) is a variable you should consider.
+Specifically, Spanish tiles tend to stand out with their terra cotta, brown earth tones, and rustic red color palette.
+You’ll notice that most buildings with Spanish clay tiles are concentrated in some areas of the United States.
 The traditional “S” style Spanish clay tiles tend to complement the Mediterranean and Spanish architectural influences popular in places such as Florida, Georgia, the Southwest U.S., and Southern California.
-So if you’re located in a New England or Pacific Northwest region, Spanish tile might not go with the architectural style of the area.
+So if you’re located in a New England or Pacific Northwest region, Spanish tile might not go with the area’s architectural style.

-Eco-friendly – As mentioned, most Spanish tiles are made from clay (or terra cotta clay), a regenerating natural element found in the Earth that is not in any danger of depletion.
-Most clay tiles are made without the use of chemicals or other hazardous materials.
+Eco-friendly – As mentioned, most Spanish tiles are made from clay (or terra cotta clay), a regenerating natural element found on the Earth that is not in danger of depletion.
+Most clay tiles are made without chemicals or other hazardous materials.
 Additionally, Spanish tiles can easily be recycled and ground up for use in future items.

-Lower maintenance & easy replacement– Spanish tiles do not require frequent maintenance to be performed.
+Lower maintenance & easy replacement – Spanish tiles do not require frequent maintenance.
 For the most proactive approach, it’s recommended that Spanish tiles are inspected one to two times (by a professional) per year to look for:

 - Leaks and water damage